kubeshop/testkube/docs/docs/articles/artifacts.md

       storageClassName: standard-rwx
       volumeMountPath: /data
 ```
-And storageClassName should be one which can support `ReadWriteMany` access mode, like NFS or similar one.
+`storageClassName` should be one which can support `ReadWriteMany` access mode, like NFS or similar one.